 The contents of the spermatic cord are mainly bound together by three fascial layers.
 They are all derived from anterior abdominal wall:

-- Cremaster muscle and fascia – derived from the internal oblique and its fascial coverings.
+- Cremaster muscle and fascia – derived from the internal oblique muscle and its fascial coverings.

 - Internal spermatic fascia – derived from the transversalis fascia.